savageazhar/cybersecurityassessment/replit.md

-# OpenAI Chat API
+# OpenAI Chat Application

 ## Overview

-This is a REST API service that provides a secure interface to OpenAI GPT models using the user's own OpenAI API key stored in environment variables.
+This is a complete chat application with both a web interface and REST API that provides access to OpenAI GPT models using the user's own OpenAI API key stored in environment variables.

-The API exposes endpoints for health checking, listing available models, and creating chat completions with support for both standard and streaming responses.
+The application features:
+- **Web Chat Interface**: Modern, responsive chat UI with real-time streaming responses
+- **REST API**: Programmatic access for integration with other applications
+- **Multi-Model Support**: Choose from 7 different OpenAI models
+- **Streaming Responses**: See AI responses appear in real-time as they're generated

 ## User Preferences